Long COVID: A Neurological Perspective

 The lingering effects of COVID-19, known as long COVID or post-acute sequelae of COVID-19 (PASC), have emerged as a complex and debilitating condition affecting millions worldwide.
 Research is now shedding light on its neurological dimensions and the ongoing efforts to tailor effective treatments.

-The Human Face of Long-Standing COVID
+The Human Impact of Long COVID

 There is another disease that proves quite similar in post-viral syndrome.
 It is one that people with persistent COVID effects should consider looking at, is Mast Cell Activation Syndrome.
 Many of the neurological symptoms are identical, but only a handful of studies have linked the two disorders thus far.
 Consider finding an integrative health practitioner to help you get the testing you need.
 They can help you to find out if MCAS is what you have.
 MCAS is not limited purely to post-viral syndromes.
 If you have had mold exposure, you may also want to be checked for MCAS in addition to running a mold test (mycotoxin test).
 Many (if not most) functional medicine and integrative health professionals will run tests looking for mold, whereas conventional medicine providers almost never look for it.

-Connections to Chronic Fatigue Syndromes
+Similarities to Chronic Fatigue Syndrome

 Potential Treatments for Long-Standing COVID Symptoms